mgajda/less-arbitrary/towards-better-union.md

 In both cases derivation of `Monoid`, and `Typelike` instances is the same.

-That allows us to use GHC `Generic`s[@generics] to define standard implementations for most of the boilerplate code!
+That allows us to use GHC `Generic`s[@generics,@generic-monoid] to define standard implementations for most of the boilerplate code!

-That means that we only will have to manulally define:
+That means that we only will have to manually define:
 * new constraint types,
 * inference from constructors (case 1)
 and entirety of handling alternative constraints